vegidio/umd-app/README.md

 $ xattr -d com.apple.quarantine <path-to-app>
 ```

-### Download is taking too long
+### Download is not working or taking too long

-Some websites, like Coomer/Kemono, use techniques to block tools from scraping their content. **UMD**, however, includes countermeasures to bypass these restrictions.
-This process can make the downloads take longer than usual.
+Some websites, like Coomer/Kemono, use techniques to block tools from scraping their content.
+This includes slowing down the download speed or **even blocking the IP address of the user.**

-Unfortunately, there’s no way to speed up this process, so please be patient and allow the app to complete its work.
+Unfortunately, there’s nothing **UMD** can do to improve this, so please be patient and allow the app to complete its work.

 ## 🛠️ Build